You are here

 We are pleased to announce that the DPT program at Indiana State University was granted Candidacy Status by the Commission on Accreditation in Physical Therapy Education.

 The program is approved to enroll students and began its inaugural class May, 2015.
-The application process for next year’s class will begin July 1 and end October 1, 2015.
-The program intends to use PTCAS, the centralized application service for PT programs.
+The application process for next year’s class will begin in July and end October 1, 2017.
+The program uses PTCAS, the centralized application service for PT programs.

 The mission of the Doctor of Physical Therapy program is to provide a supportive, student-focused learning environment that encourages and educates individuals to develop into compassionate, clinically and culturally competent licensed physical therapists who are productive citizens.
 The physical therapy curriculum will allow opportunities for scholarship, community engagement, and professional service, in addition to in-depth learning in human movement.
 The program will emphasize ways in which future physical therapists can contribute to the health equity of all, including rural and/or underserved populations.